daamparan/CS-1401/CS 3432: Computer Arch 1/README.md

+# THIS IS A COPY
+# Details
+All details of the lab are detailed below, this is a direct copy of assignment given to me by Dr. Freudenthal.
+A link to his website can be found below.

 Lab Project 1: Building a Tokenizer
 ===================================
 All work should be your own work.
 Please see the [Course Website](https://sites.google.com/site/arch1utep/home#TOC-Academic-Honesty) for full details on the course's policy on academic honesty.